softwarefactory-project/www.softwarefactory-project.io/website/content/blog-zuul-05-the-gate-pipeline.rst

 .. image:: images/zuul-hands-on-part5-c3.png

-Let's have a look at the Zuul Scheduler's logs (*/var/log/zuul/scheduler.log*):
+Let's have a look at the Zuul Scheduler's logs (*/var/log/zuul/scheduler.log*), try ssh to sftests.com virtual machine:

 The executor is told to start the tox-py27 job for change 25 (rebased on 24)